microsoft/mixed-reality-extension-sdk/DEPLOYING.md

 #### Deploy your app to your new instance
 1. On your local machine, open a command prompt.

-2. If needed, install the opeNode command line interface (only needs to be done once):
+2. If needed, install the opeNode command line interface (only needs to be done once - this requires the command prompt to be launched in administrator mode):
 ```
 npm install -g openode
 ```